uspki/policies/certificate-policy.md

 - Subscriber Agreements
 - Audit Reports

+CPS documents and Audit Reports shall not be redacted.

-Each CAs shall ensure that its root Certificate and the revocation data for issued Certificates are available through a Repository 24 hours a day, 7 days a week with a minimum of 99% availability overall per year with a scheduled down time that does not exceed 0.5% annually.
+Each CAs shall ensure that its root Certificate and the revocation data for issued Certificates are available through a Repository 24 hours a day, 7 days a week with a minimum of 99.5% availability overall per year.

 ## 2.2 Publication of information
 The FPKIPA shall publicly post this CP on \<INSERT URL>, ensuring it is readily accessible on a 24x7 basis.